Last updated: April 14, 2021

 With more practices entering the marketplace, how do you ensure that your brand identity and reputation is protected amongst the growing competition?

 We cover the most important trademark factors that dentists should keep in mind before they decide to name their new practice or perform a full scale re-brand.

 Business Incorporation and Trade Names are Not the Same as Trademark Registration

-There is a common misconception with many dentists who incorporate their dental practice that incorporation and/or securing a trade name alone grants them automatic trademark protection for their practice name…it does NOT!
+There is a common trademark misconception with many dentists who incorporate their dental practice that believe incorporation and/or securing a trade name alone grants them automatic trademark protection for their practice name…it does NOT!

 Incorporation and securing a trade name does not provide the same protection as a trademark.

-For example, consider a situation where you incorporate your practice and begin operating under the trade name “Big Mountain Dentistry” and a new clinic decides to use the same or similar name, such as “Big Mountains Dentistry”.
+For example, consider a situation where you incorporate your practice and begin operating under the trade name “Big Mountain Dentistry” and a new clinic decides to use the same or similar name, such as “Biggest Mountain Dentistry”.

 This new clinic may be using that name for their practice, on their website and/or other promotional materials.
 Given the increasingly competitive marketplace, the new clinic may also be using your trade name for online marketing purposes, to drive traffic away from your website to their own website.

 Without a registered trademark, you are generally limited to common law remedies to protect your name, which are – generally – harder to enforce.
 A registered trademark will provide you with one of the strongest bundle of intellectual property rights in Canada – and rights to your trade name throughout Canada.